mariushelf/shelved_cache/README.md

 # create persistency around an LRUCache
 pc = PersistentCache(LRUCache, filename=filename, maxsize=2)

-# we can now use the cache like a normal LRUCache:
+# we can now use the cache like a normal LRUCache.
+# But: the cache is persisted to disk.
 pc["a"] = 42
 pc["b"] = 43

 assert pc["a"] == 42
 assert pc["b"] == 43

-pc["c"] = 44
-# "a" should be evicted now because maxsize is 2

-assert "a" not in pc

 # close the file
 pc.close()

 # Now in the same script or in another script, we can re-load the cache:
 pc2 = PersistentCache(LRUCache, filename=filename, maxsize=2)
+assert pc2["a"] == 42
 assert pc2["b"] == 43
-assert pc2["c"] == 44
 ```

 ## Use as a decorator